coding-with-maaz/400_flutter_app_challenge/readme.md

 📱 Build.
 Learn.
 Launch.
 Repeat.

-Welcome to the 400 Flutter App Challenge – an ambitious journey to build 400 unique and monetizable Flutter mobile apps, ranging from powerful utilities and AI tools to productivity boosters and fun creative apps.
+Welcome to the 400 Flutter + React Native + Andriod with Dashboard App Challenge – an ambitious journey to build 400 unique and monetizable Flutter mobile apps, ranging from powerful utilities and AI tools to productivity boosters and fun creative apps.

 This project is designed to: